Heirloom seeds for common use

 Seed libraries help re-build a community storehouse of plant varieties that grow well right where we live.
 Seed libraries often become resource centers for sharing gardening and seed-saving skills and building community.

 There are over 500 seed libraries in the US and hundreds more around the globe.
 Sharing seeds among libraries gives communities immediate access to adapted seeds in times of sudden, drastic changes in climate or pests.
-That’s why we call the seed library project “Seeds Without Borders”.
+That’s why we call seed library projects “Seeds Without Borders”.

 Having access to an abundant variety of plant seeds adapted to your climate and geography is central to your community’s ability to feed itself.
 Variety allows a community to weather unexpected climate or pests - one type of winter squash might survive a climate trend toward early frosts or drought better than others; one type of corn might resist a new corn mold that blows in and takes hold, while all other corn varieties succumb.